keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 The *mongodb-datastore* stores event data in a MongoDB deployed in your Keptn namespace.
 Hence, the service provides the REST endpoint `/events` to query events.

-### configuration-service
+### resource-service

-The *configuration-service* is a Keptn core component that manages resources for Keptn project-related entities, i.e., project, stage, and service.
+The *resource-service* is a Keptn core component that manages resources for Keptn project-related entities, i.e., project, stage, and service.
+This replaces the `configuration-service` that was used in Keptn releases before 0.16.x.
-To store the resources with version control, it uses the Git-based [upstream repository](../../0.18.x/manage/git_upstream)/ mounted as a persistent volume.
+It uses the Git-based [upstream repository](../../0.18.x/manage/git_upstream)/ mounted as a persistent volume to store the resources with version control,
 This service can upload the Git repository to any Git-based service such as GitLab, GitHub, and Bitbucket.